Stopping a Bank Account Garnishment

 A creditor can serve a writ of garnishment on a bank regardless of whether the money in the bank is exempt or not.
 The bank can, and should, freeze the account upon being served with the writ.
 A bank is not liable for withholding the account balances that are later determined to be exempt from garnishment.

-When a debtor discovers that his exempt wages have been garnished the first step is to file a motion with the issuing court a motion to dissolve the writ of garnishment on the grounds that the debtor is head of household.
+When a debtor discovers that his exempt funds have been garnished the first step is to file a claim of exemption.
+Then, the debtor should file a motion with the issuing court on the grounds that the debtor is head of household or on any other applicable grounds.
+This motion is called a motion to dissolve the writ of garnishment.
 The motion should trigger the court to schedule a hearing on the exemption and garnishment.
-Complaining to the employer will not dissolve the writ, so it does not help the debtor to convince that employer the debtor is head of household.
+Complaining to the bank will not dissolve the writ, so it does not help the debtor to convince the bank that the funds are exempt.

 After filing a motion with the court to start the hearing process, the debtor’s attorney can directly contact the attorney for the creditor and offer evidence that the debtor is head of household.
-Evidence can include the debtor’s federal tax returns that indicates that he has child dependents and that the debtor is the family’s principal wage earner.
-If this evidence clearly shows that the debtor’s wages are exempt most, but not all, creditor attorneys will voluntarily dismiss the wage garnishment writ.
+Evidence can include the debtor’s federal tax returns that indicate that he has child dependents and that the debtor is the family’s principal wage earner.
+If this evidence clearly shows that the debtor’s wages are exempt and that the account includes only exempt wages, most, but not all, creditor attorneys will voluntarily dismiss the wage garnishment writ.

 Some creditor attorneys or their clients are more aggressive, and they may insist that the debtor go to a court hearing to dissolve the garnishment regardless of evidence first presented.
 A hearing gives the creditor an opportunity to challenge the initial evidence and pursue other evidence of financial support of the family from sources other than the debtor’s garnished wages.